2021 ANNUAL CONFERENCE

 Together we will examine how intersecting identities influence strengths and barriers that older adults experience and discuss ways to honor lived experience by acknowledging diversity.
 Our three-day conference provides attendees with the opportunity to hear about new and innovative practices, develop new collaborative partnerships, network with colleagues from across Georgia, and leave inspired and informed to improve the lives of older adults from all backgrounds.

-Please watch the video below to learn more about our conference theme.
+Please watch the video to learn more about our conference theme.

 Call for Proposals